Truncation of long-range percolation model with square non-summable interactions: Abstract

 \section{Abstract}

 We consider some problems related to the truncation question in long-range percolation.
-It is given probabilities that certain long-range oriented bonds are open; assuming that this probabilities are not summable, we ask if the probability of percolation is positive when we truncate the graph, disallowing bonds of range above a possibly large but finite threshold.
+Probabilities are given that certain long-range oriented bonds are open; assuming that these probabilities are not summable, we ask if the probability of percolation is positive when we truncate the graph, disallowing bonds of range above a possibly large but finite threshold.
 This question is still open if the set of vertices is $\Z^2$.
-We give some conditions in which the answer is affirmative.
-One of these results generalize the previous result in [Alves, Hil\'ario, de Lima, Valesin, Journ.
+We give some conditions under which the answer is affirmative.
+One of these results generalizes a previous result in [Alves, Hil\'ario, de Lima, Valesin, Journ.
 Stat.
 Phys. {\bf 122}, 972 (2017)].

 { Keywords: long-range percolation; truncation; oriented percolation \\ MSC numbers: 60K35, 82B43}